Single-grasp deformable object discrimination: the effect of gripper morphology, sensing modalities, and action parameters: Time series and Classification

 \subsection{Unsupervised analysis of time series data}

-In order to understand what the dominant sources of variability in the data are---the different objects explored, the way they are manipulated, the sensory channels used---unsupervised learning techniques can be employed.
-For data in the form of features, standard dimensionality reduction techniques such as Principal Component Analysis (PCA) can be employed to visualize the data.
+In order to understand what the dominant sources of variability in the data are---the different grippers, the objects explored, the way they are manipulated, the sensory channels used---unsupervised learning techniques can be employed.
+For data in the form of features, standard dimensionality reduction techniques such as Principal Component Analysis (PCA) can be used to visualize the data.
+More recently, other techniques like Gaussian Process Latent Variable Models \cite{lawrence2006local} or t-SNE \cite{van2008visualizing} were introduced.
+We experimented with PCA and t-SNE.
+As the visualizations were qualitatively similar, only results from PCA are shown here.
+Interested readers can generate their own visualizations using both PCA and t-SNE through the interactive tool we provide at \cite{osf2023single}.